GE Aerospace (GE)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Diving into GE Aerospace’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, GE Aerospace’s operating margin declined this quarter but expanded by 10.7 percentage points over the last five years.
-Its share count also shrank by 3.7%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Diving into the nuances of GE Aerospace’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, GE Aerospace’s operating margin was flat this quarter but expanded by 6.2 percentage points over the last five years.
+On top of that, its share count shrank by 4.4%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+GE Aerospace Diluted Shares Outstanding

-For GE Aerospace, its two-year annual EPS growth of 43.6% was higher than its five-year trend.
-We love it when earnings growth accelerates, especially when it accelerates off an already high base.
+For GE Aerospace, its two-year annual EPS growth of 47.1% was lower than its five-year trend.
+We still think its growth was good and hope it can accelerate in the future.

 9. Cash Is King